Physical Properties of Cement – Significance and impacts

 For using cement in any construction work, it is necessary to mix cement with water.
 On mixing water with the cement, a chemical reaction happens between water and cement leading to heat generation.
 This process of heat generation is known as the heat of hydration.
 It is very critical in mass concrete work and works done in hot and humid conditions.

-When water is added to cement, a chemical reaction takes place between cement and water and is called hydration.
+Adding water to cement causes the cement and water to chemically react—a process called hydration.
 Hydration generates heat, which can control the quality of the cement and helps in maintaining curing temperature in cold conditions.
-While using in mass concrete the heat generation tends to be very high which can cause undesired stresses in the structure.
-The heat of hydration is affected mostly by the presence of C3S and C3A in cement, water-cement ratio, fineness, and curing temperature.
-The heat of hydration of Portland cement is calculated by determining the difference between the dry and the partially hydrated cement.
+When used in mass concrete, heat generation tends to be very high.
+This can cause undesired stresses in the structure.
+C3S and C3A in cement mostly influence the heat of hydration.
+The water-cement ratio, fineness, and curing temperature also affect it.
+To calculate the heat of hydration for Portland cement, we find the difference between the dry cement and the partially hydrated cement.